Carglglz/asyncmd/README.md

 Inspired by [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl),
 mpy-aiotools is an asyncio based set of tools to help with the development of asynchronous applications implemented in MicroPython.

-Asyncio is ideal for running multiple tasks concurrently\*, however an easy way to interactively track/inspect the asyncio event loop and its running tasks was lacking until the introduction of [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl).
+Asyncio is ideal for running multiple tasks concurrently[^1], however an easy way to interactively track or inspect the asyncio event loop and its running tasks was lacking until the introduction of [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl).

 This set of tools builds upon this *aiorepl* capacity to interact with tasks running in the event loop, running blocking or non-blocking (async) functions.

-mpy-aiotools is intended to be flexible and extensible i.e. minium requirement is aioctl.py and then every script builds upon *aioctl* functionality.
+mpy-aiotools is intended to be flexible and extensible i.e. minium requirement is `aioctl.py` and then every script builds upon *aioctl* functionality.

 #### Features

-* Create async tasks that can be controlled/tracked/managed/debugged or profiled --> `aioctl.py`
+* Create async tasks that can be controlled, tracked, managed, debugged or profiled --> `aioctl.py`

     Create a task that can be stopped or restarted, inspect its result/return value,